Skip to footer content

 How to Read a CSV File in C# Using IronXL

-Today, we'll be walking you through how IronXL can be used as a C csv file reader in C# and how you can easily implement it within your .NET applications.
-Try out IronXL for yourself with the free trial and follow along to learn how it can elevate your .NET CSV and Excel tasks.
+Today, we'll walk you through how IronXL works as a CSV file reader in C# and how you can easily implement it within your .NET applications.
+Try IronXL for yourself with the free trial and follow along to learn how it can elevate your .NET CSV and Excel tasks.

 Why Choose IronXL for CSV Reading?

 IronXL turns CSV file reading from a parsing headache into straightforward operations.
-Unlike manual split operations or basic new StreamReader approaches, IronXL automatically handles edge cases like embedded commas, new lines, and columns separated by unusual delimiters.
+Unlike manual split operations or basic StreamReader approaches, IronXL automatically handles edge cases like embedded commas, newlines, and columns separated by unusual delimiters.
+The library's robust API eliminates common parsing errors that plague traditional approaches, such as incorrectly handling quoted fields or multi-line cell values.

 The library operates independently of Microsoft Office, making it perfect for server environments and cloud deployments.
 Whether deploying to Windows, Linux, macOS, Azure, or AWS, IronXL delivers consistent results across all platforms.
 This cross-platform compatibility, combined with its intuitive API, makes it the ideal choice for modern C# applications requiring reliable CSV parsing.

 Installing IronXL takes just moments through Visual Studio's NuGet Package Manager.
 Open your project, right-click on References in Solution Explorer, and select "Manage NuGet Packages."
-Search for "IronXL.Excel" and click "Install".
+Search for "IronXL.Excel" and click "Install."
+For containerized deployments, add IronXL to your project file:

 Once installed, reading your first CSV file requires minimal source code, as seen in the following example: